Menu

 Eligibility

-Congregations from the counties listed below are invited to submit an interest form in 2023.
-This initiative will be opened to northern and southern Indiana counties in 2024.
+Congregations from the counties listed below are invited to submit an application in 2024.
+The 2023 cohort of congregations is currently in progress.

 Selection Process

-• Congregations who apply will be notified by mid-February 2023.
+Congregations who apply will be notified by mid-March 2024.

 Details for Selected Congregations